2012 was a very special season as we celebrated the

 ferns and mosses.
 You’re not going to want to miss this opportunity to explore more of the natural beauty and ecology Lost River Gorge has to offer!

 signs with new signage throughout the gorge including cave maps, photos, and descriptions.
-In addition, during the 2012 season we expect to complete a timeline near the main entry area that will chronicle the formation of Lost River Gorge
+In addition, we expect to complete a timeline near the main entry area that will chronicle the formation of Lost River Gorge

 with more detailed displays posted around Paradise Falls.
 Lost River